Day 1. April 29. Dharamsala City, Dalai Lama’s Palace.

 Breakfast.

 Today we will visit Men-Tsee-Khang Tibetan Medicine Center, consult with doctors (pulse diagnosis) and get recommendations.
-If a repeat visit is necessary – we will return at the end of the Dharamsala program.
+If necessary, we will return at the end of the Dharamsala program.

 Lunch.

-Nearby is the Nechung Temple, where the official oracle of the Dalai Lama resides.
-Here we can write down the names of loved ones and the monks will pray for them at the puja (temple service).
+Nearby is Nechung Temple, home of the Dalai Lama’s official oracle.
+Here we can write down the names of our loved ones and the monks will pray for them at the puja (temple service).

 Dinner.